kamailio/kamailio-wiki/docs/cookbooks/4.3.x/core.md

 with peers that reboot/restart or fail over to another machine.

-WARNING: use with care and low values (e.g. 1-3) to avoid "multiplying" traffic to unresponding hosts (default: 0).Can be changed at runtime.
+WARNING: use with care and low values (e.g. 1-3) to avoid "multiplying" traffic to unresponding hosts (default: 0).
+Can be changed at runtime.

     sctp_send_retries = 1